Patrick-McKeever/sentimentAnalysis/README.md

 weighted avg       0.83      0.83      0.83       500
 ```

-The latter model, using pre-trained BERT network (base model only used BERT for tokenization), produces the following results:
+The latter model, using pre-trained BERT network (base model only used BERT for tokenization), produces the following results given a training sample of n = 2000 and 5 epochs worth of training:

 ```
               precision    recall  f1-score   support